prusnak/suez/README.md

 ## Channel fee policy

+You can set channel fees by passing `--base-fee` and `--fee-rate` parameters.

+For example:

+`poetry run ./suez --base-fee 1000 --fee-rate 200`

 You can override the channel fee policy by changing the `FeePolicy` class.

 Example implementation does the following:

-* sets lower fees for channels with mostly local balance
+* sets lower fee rate for channels with mostly local balance
-* sets higher fees for channels with mostly remote balance
+* sets higher fee rate for channels with mostly remote balance
-* sets medium fees for balanced channels
+* sets medium (close to specified) fee rate for balanced channels

-You control the spread via the `fee-spread` argument.
+You control the spread via the `--fee-spread` argument.
+By default `--fee-spread` is set to 0.0 (no spread).

+For example:

+`poetry run ./suez --base-fee 1000 --fee-rate 500 --fee-spread 1.8`

+This will set the fee rate above 500 for channels with mostly remote balance and below 500 for channels with mostly local balance.

 ## Lightning node support